akshatjain04/testserver-cucumber/README.md

 ## Extending the vocabulary

 You can extend the supported Gherkin vocabulary by providing custom StepDefs that tie into the underlying TestServer recipe generation.
-Do this as follows:
+Do this as follows (a complete example is shown below):

 1. Create a Custom StepDefs class which you annotate with @ScenarioScoped
 2. Create a Constructor into which you inject an instance of CucumberRecipeBuilder